smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 Variables originally supported specifying a start position and length of the character string to retrieve from a data area in the DB2 database.

-Currently, the former \"LDA Start/Length\" fields label has been extended to \"Char trim/LDA Str,Len\", implying that a non-numeric Dynamic Variable can have its value trimmed by a start position and Length in order to produce the actual value that will replace the variable\'s {TOKEN} at run time.
+Currently, the former "LDA Start/Length" fields label has been extended to "Char trim/LDA Str,Len", implying that a non-numeric Dynamic Variable can have its value trimmed by a start position and Length in order to produce the actual value that will replace the variable's {TOKEN} at run time.

-Character string trimming can only be used for Type-V Dynamic Variables, since the other Type-L Dynamic Variables already use the Start and Length fields to control which part of an IBM i Local Data Area should be updated by the Dynamic Variable\'s value.
+Character string trimming can only be used for Type-V Dynamic Variables, since the other Type-L Dynamic Variables already use the Start and Length fields to control which part of an IBM i Local Data Area should be updated by the Dynamic Variable's value.

-If the Char Trim Start value is 3 and its Length is 5, then a Dynamic Variable VALUE of \'ABCDEFGHIJK\' will be reported at run time as
+If the Char Trim Start value is 3 and its Length is 5, then a Dynamic Variable VALUE of 'ABCDEFGHIJK' will be reported at run time as 'CDEFG'.
-\'CDEFG\'.

 This capability becomes more obviously useful when nesting Dynamic Variable tokens.